danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 #### OSC Event Forwarding

 These are useful options for patch creation & debugging.
-Basically, you can send accelerometer, touch, and key\* events from the device to your computer while you work on your patch/scene in Pure Data.
+Basically, you can send accelerometer, touch, key\*, and game controller events from the device to your computer while you work on your patch/scene in Pure Data.
 You can also receive live Pd prints from a running patch/scene in PdParty to make sure everything is working as expected.

 The OSC server needs to be enabled and a patch/scene must be running in order for events to be streamed.
 The easiest option is to run an existing patch or upload an empty one you can run while sending events.
 Event sending *will not* work unless a patch or scene is being run.